Provence House

 • Provence House, York

-It is situated in Lavender Fields Care Village, which boasts a fully working pub, bistro, village store, post office function, hairdressers, nail salon, and a gym and wellness centre, complete with changing facilities.
+It is situated at the heart of Lavender Fields Care Village, which boasts a fully working pub, bistro, village store, post office function, hairdressers, nail salon, and a gym and wellness centre, complete with changing facilities.
 There is also a large cinema / multi-function room, capable of splitting in half with wall dividers, allowing the space to be used for two different things at once.

 Residents also have the chance to take part in the life of the home, with lots of different activities organised to suit residents interests.
-There are two minibuses on site, which take residents in the care home (and close care bungalows) to and from trips, and also are available to bring and return staff who are in need of doing so.
+There is a dedicated minibus on site, which take residents in the care home (and close care bungalows) to and from trips, and can also be available to bring and return staff who are in need of assistance getting to / from work.
 Routine and pre-arranged trips into Pocklington for errands and appointments can also be arranged.

-There are sumptuous, secure garden areas in the two internal courtyard spaces, with many of the bedrooms enjoying patio doors that back onto these areas.
+There are sumptuous, secure garden areas in the two internal courtyard spaces for all three wings to enjoy, with many of the bedrooms enjoying patio doors that back onto these areas.
 Some have more secluded, private and enlarged patio areas, too.

 • Dementia